algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/functional_specification/functional_specification.md

 **Suggestions**:

-As the application should be a recommemdation one, two meals will be displayed as suggestion for the product.
-Allowing users to mix their product better and have the best experience possible. \
+As the application should be a recommendation one, two meals will be displayed as suggestions for the product.
+Allowing users to mix their products better and have the best experience possible. \
-The two meals would be displayed only if they are predifined in the database.
+The two meals would be displayed only if they are predefined in the database.
 However, the application is a proof of concept, therefore, some data could be missing.
 Consequently, this section could be empty. \
 In the case of an empty section, the section would be hidden/removed for the product only.

 **Taste**:

 This section would only be present for wines.

-It will be composed of three bars showing the different taste of the wine.
-They would be sorted like following:
+It will be composed of three bars showing the different tastes of the wine.
+They would be sorted as follows:

 - Salt<sup><a id="9-bis" href="#9">[9]</a></sup>/Fat<sup><a id="10-bis" href="#10">[10]</a></sup>
 - Sweetness<sup><a id="11-bis" href="#11">[11]</a></sup>/Spicy<sup><a id="12-bis" href="#12">[12]</a></sup>